Capture it! Stormwater Arts Contest

 The video should show how the community can reduce stormwater pollution to protect local streams, lakes, and rivers.

 Examples: Proper disposal of pet waste and other pollutants that make streams dirty and unhealthy; Using a rain garden to capture and clean stormwater before it enters a stream or lake.

 Videos will be accepted in MP4 or MOV format and should be appropriate for public viewing.
 Videos with copyrighted music, identifiable brands (example: Google Fiber logo), and inappropriate content will be disqualified.

-The drawing must be large enough to be painted on a rain barrel.
-You may also submit a photo of your artwork already painted/drawn on the rain barrel.
+The drawing must be large enough to be painted on a rain barrel or storm drain cover.
+Accepted sizes include 23.5-inch diameter for round storm drain covers and 62.5 in. x 14.5 in. for rectangular covers.
+You may also submit a photo of your artwork already completed.

 Artwork and design must be original.
 Inappropriate content will be disqualified (including use of identifiable brands).

 Contest Registration (Entries are due Feb.
 1, 2019)

 (Size limits for attachments on the application is 250 megabytes.
 Video links should be included with the application.
 Students can create a link using platforms, like Dropbox, Google Drive, OneDrive.)